Lorentz-DC/Automatic_toilet_seat_operator/README.md

 1. Sensor & Button Inputs (Modular Functions): Functions like IR_Sensors(), Limit_Switch(), and the button controllers run continuously on every loop cycle.
 They read input data, and translate button presses into simple internal request flags.
 2. Brain & Decision Engine (Switch-Case Structure):The core logic uses a clean switch-case state machine.
 It handles one step at a time (like HOME, LATCHING, or LIFTING) and  blocks out the other states.
 Instead of turning on pins directly, this section only updates internal state-flag variables to map out the desired direction.
 3. Motor Driver (Main Loop Activation):Physical relay pins are only permitted to switch at the very end of the main loop().
 This dedicated output block acts as a gatekeeper: it checks key state-flag motion variables (e.g: clockwise_direction_state, motion_activate, and servo_liftdown) and executes the final movement on the armature.

 Code logic flowchart
 ![Code logic flowchart:](code_flowchart.png)

-Watch the armature testing video on youtube: https://youtu.be/BwDyFDnwye8?si=BkIoQYhQGPaKe0z8

 **Additional Features:**